 DFCM Postgraduate Program Awards

-Faculty, residents and staff affiliated with the DFCM Postgraduate Department are eligible for nomination for the awards listed on this page during two nomination periods throughout the residency program year (Winter Awards & Spring Awards).
-The award nomination process is coordinated locally by Site Chiefs, Site Directors and the Enhanced Skills Director with support from the DFCM Postgraduate Award Committee.
-Please read the following details and contact Lela Sarjoo at firstname.lastname@example.org if you have any questions.
+Faculty, residents and staff affiliated with the DFCM Postgraduate Department are eligible for nomination for the awards listed on this page during two nomination periods throughout the residency year (Winter Awards & Spring Awards).
+The award nomination process is coordinated locally by Site Chiefs, Site Directors and the Enhanced Skills Director twice a year and submitted to the DFCM Postgraduate Award Committee for review by the deadlines listed below Please read the following details and contact Lela Sarjoo at firstname.lastname@example.org if you have any questions.

 POST-MD EDUCATION DEADLINE